LuisFilipeCouto/AP1_LABI/README.md

 ### About the project
 A +4000 word report on the History of Computing, from ancient to modern times, that makes full use of the most important LaTeX functionalities.

-The usage of Git to manage the project was also required.
+Git was used to manage the project.

 ### Detailed description/usage
 Read the project report -> [**TrabalhoAP1.pdf**](TrabalhoAP1.pdf).